 #1 No website = no chance of ranking organically or locally

 Service businesses and small businesses typically serve their local communities, which means they need those in their local communities to be able to find them in search results.
 The problem is, businesses that rank high organically are more likely to show up in the Google local pack and map results, and without a website, your business can’t rank organically.
 If your business doesn’t show up when customers search for your services, how will they know you can help?

 One of the biggest hurdles service businesses and small businesses face is trust.
 Unlike larger, more established brands or businesses that don’t send people into the homes of their customers, you have to work to earn the trust of your potential customers and establish brand authority.
 How does a website help you do this?
-34% of consumers believe that a ‘clear & smart’ website gives a business more credibility.
+Studies show that consumers believe a ‘clear & smart’ website gives a business more credibility.
 More credibility means more trust, and more trust means more customers.

 But your website doesn’t just build credibility with customers, your website is also the citation that Google trusts most for confirming your business’s name, address, and phone number (NAP).
 The more sure Google is of your NAP, the more confident they are showing you in search results.